 Craving pickles?
-Start making this quick pickled cucumbers recipe now and you’ll have crunchy pickled cucumbers to nosh on in just one hour!
+Start making this quick pickled cucumbers recipe now and you’ll have crunchy pickles to nosh on in just one hour!
 Only 10 minutes of prep time required to learn how to pickle cucumbers.
 This really is the best pickling cucumber recipe.
 It’s flavorful, quick and easy to make.

 Step 1.
 Slice the cucumbers as thin and evenly as possible.
 I recommend using a Mandoline for best results.